Melissa H. Smith — Senior Product Designer & UX Professor

 My Role

-• Establishing a foundational, token-based design system
+• Establishing a token-based design system covering color, typography, spacing, and component variants

-• Supporting structured design-to-development handoff
+• Building a structured design-to-development handoff process

 Building the Design Foundation